erszcz/euc-2014/README.md

 Let's make a node go down under load now!

-## Load testing a distributed service
+## Stress testing a MongooseIM node until it breaks

 MongooseIM is actually quite resilient, so for the sake of making it go down under load,